 - Julianna Bair D’13 – Shear Bond Strength of Resin Cements to Dentin and Enamel

 - Sapan Bhatt D’14 – Shore Hardness and Temperature of VPS Materials During Setting

 Melbourne, Australia – Southern Dental Industries (SDI): This facility is our second longest-running site.
 Students who travel to Australia stay in a hotel close to the SDI facility.
-Melbourne is the capital of Australia and the second most populous city.
+Melbourne is the second most populous city in Australia.
 This trip typically last for two weeks at the end of August; students return to the States just before the next school year.
 The past students and projects have been:

 - Michael Kreitzer D’14 – Strength Testing of Various Cements and Restorative Materials

 - Sapan Bhatt D’14 – Erosion of Conventional Glass Ionomer Cements in Lactic Acid Solution

 - Michael Kreitzer D’14 and Sapan Bhatt D’14 – Depth of Cure and Radiopacity of Select Composites

 - Michael Neglia D’13 – Comparing Composite Wear Rates in Simulated Oral Media

 - Nick Freda D’13 – Comparison of Polymerization Stress using RMGI Bond and Resin Adhesive

 - Michael Neglia D’13 and Nick Freda D’13 – Marginal Stainings of Composite Bonded with Resin and RMGI Adhesives